 Effects of low-level laser therapy on skeletal muscle repair: a systematic review

-Two articles on PainSci cite Alves 2014: 1.
+Two pages on PainSci cite Alves 2014: 1.
 The Complete Guide to Muscle Strains 2.
 Cold Laser Therapy Reviewed

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.